virtualansoftware/tutorials/docs/Excel.md

     > B.  OKTA has the API Interface

       1) Access the OKAT API using the API Way and use "basicAuth" to login to the api.
-      2) Store the access token with JSON path using "StoreResponseVariables"
+      2) Store the access token with a JSON path using "StoreResponseVariables"
          a. add it in the spreadsheet column "pet_accessToken=access_token".
          b.
 And Store the **access_token** value of the key as **pet_accessToken**
       3) Build the Header using  in RequestHeaders